Disclaimer

 6. Utilization and Reporting

-The Utilization and Reporting data is provided as an OData V4 feed, if this feature is enabled in the Rampiva license.
+The Utilization and Reporting data is provided as an OData V4 feed, if this feature is enabled in the Automate license.

 The OData feed only support querying the metadata and retrieving all data from the views.
 OData filters are not supported.